 /dev/xvda1, which we will increase by 2 GB.
 AWS automatically allocated the remaining, nearly 0.3 GB, to the

 One more thing to go, we need to determine whether the disk use

 xfs file system:

-Modifying Volume on AWS Management Console
+Modifying Your EBS volume on AWS Management Console

 ELASTIC BLOCK STORE section on the left.
-Here, we need to select the volume attached to our instance and click on
+Here, we need to select the volume attached to our instance and click